B.A. & M.A. (Seoul National); Ph.D. (UCLA)

 Professor Kim is an art historian specializing China between the Han and Six Dynasties (206 BCE-589 CE), particularly in relation to Buddhism.
 His research aims to encompass the pan-Buddhist world in its entirety.
 As a result, he is profoundly intrigued by the relationships and interplays within and among cultures in Eurasia.

-He publishes on a wide range of topics including archaeology, philology, and religious studies, and is currently working, among other projects, on a book-length monograph, titled, tentatively, Sculpture for Worship: Buddhism and The Cult of Statues in Early Medieval China.
+He publishes on a wide range of topics including archaeology, philology, and religious studies, and is completing his first monograph, Dolls and Idols: Statues in China before and after Buddhism.

 Before joining the Department of Fine Arts, he was Assistant Professor of East Asian Art & Archaeology at the University of Minnesota (2012-2015) and an Andrew W. Mellon Scholar in the Humanities at Stanford University (2010-2012).
 He studied under Lothar von Falkenhausen and Gregory Schopen at UCLA for his doctorate (2011) and earned his M.A.
 (2005) and B.A.
 (2003) from the Department of Archaeology & Art History at Seoul National University.

 Occasionally, he also reads Sanskrit, Gāndhārī, Tocharian, and Classical Tibetan in their original forms.